Bootstrapping: Electronics

 Bootstrapping is a form of positive feedback in analog circuit design.

 Electric power grid

 An electric power grid is almost never brought down intentionally.
 Generators and power stations are started and shut down as necessary.
 A typical power station requires power for start up prior to being able to generate power.
 This power is obtained from the grid, so if the entire grid is down these stations cannot be started.

 Therefore, to get a grid started, there must be at least a small number of power stations that can start entirely on their own.
 A black start is the process of restoring a power station to operation without relying on external power.
 In the absence of grid power, one or more black starts are used to bootstrap the grid.

+Nuclear power

+A nuclear power plant always needs to have a way to remove decay heat, which is usually done with electrical cooling pumps.
+But in the rare case of a complete loss of electrical power, this can still be achieved by booting a turbine generator.
+As steam builds up in the steam generator, it can be used to power the turbine generator (initially with no oil pumps, circ water pumps, or condensation pumps).
+Once the turbine generator is producing electricity, the auxiliary pumps can be powered on, and the reactor cooling pumps can be run momentarily.
+Eventually the steam pressure will become insufficient to power the turbine generator, and the process can be shut down in reverse order.
+The process can be repeated until no longer needed.
+This can cause great damage to the turbine generator, but more importantly, it saves the nuclear reactor.

 Cellular networks

 A Bootstrapping Server Function (BSF) is an intermediary element in cellular networks which provides application independent functions for mutual authentication of user equipment and servers unknown to each other and for 'bootstrapping' the exchange of secret session keys afterwards.
 The term 'bootstrapping' is related to building a security relation with a previously unknown device first and to allow installing security elements (keys) in the device and the BSF afterwards.